Governor Larry Hogan

 In 2017, Governor Hogan broke ground on the long-anticipated $5.6 billion Purple Line light rail project in Montgomery and Prince George’s Counties, which represents the largest Public-Private Partnership in America.
 He was the first leader in the region to propose a real solution to save the Washington, D.C.
 Metro system, introduced a transformative Traffic Relief Plan to widen the Capital Beltway, I-270, and the Baltimore-Washington Parkway, which represents the largest transportation Public-Private Partnership (P3) in North America, and led a yearlong national infrastructure initiative, Foundation for Success, as chairman of the National Governors Association.

 Opioid Crisis.
 Governor Hogan has consistently displayed bold and effective leadership, and not just when it’s easy.
 He is shining a spotlight on the heroin and opioid crisis and using every tool at his disposal to bring a heightened level of awareness to this threat that is tearing apart families and devastating communities.
 One of his first actions as governor was to establish the Maryland Heroin and Opioid Emergency Task Force, and he immediately implemented nearly all of their 33 comprehensive recommendations.
-He was the first governor in America to declare a full-scale State of Emergency in response to the opioid crisis, and has committed nearly $1.2 billion toward fighting the heroin, opioid, and substance abuse epidemic with a four-pronged approach of education, prevention, treatment, and enforcement, led by the Opioid Operational Command Center.
+He was the first governor in America to declare a full-scale State of Emergency in response to the opioid crisis, and has committed more than $1.5 billion toward fighting the heroin, opioid, and substance abuse epidemic with a four-pronged approach of education, prevention, treatment, and enforcement, led by the Opioid Operational Command Center.

 Baltimore Riots.
 In addition to tackling countless policy issues head-on, Governor Hogan also has faced a number of unexpected challenges with courage and candor.
 Just 90 days after his inauguration, protests in Baltimore City turned violent and the state’s largest city was in flames.
 Faced with the worst violence the city had seen in 47 years, the governor acted swiftly and decisively.
 He declared a State of Emergency, called in the National Guard, and within hours, order was restored.
 The Hogan administration received credit for strong leadership and a rapid and effective response, and has been asked to teach others around the country best practices for handling similar crises.